Popup Toolkit User's Manual

 onClick="DontShowWin_myid()">

-Every popup is UNIQUE, because you may have more than one popup on one web page.
-You will need to specify which popup of all on the page you are working with.
-So you need a unique code piece to tell the specific popup what to do.
-Here, in the "DontShowWin_myid()" code, the "myid" piece is the unique popup identifier called Popup ID.
-For more information on setting the Popup ID of the current popup see Popup Trigger Codes section found in the Popup Code tab.
+Every popup is UNIQUE, because you may have more than one popup on one and the same web page.
+You will need to specify the exact popup (from all popups) you are working with.
+So you need a unique identifier to tell this specific popup what to do.
+Here, in the "DontShowWin_myid()" code, the "myid" identifier is the unique popup identifier called Popup ID.
+For more information on setting the Popup ID of the current popup see 'Popup Trigger Codes' section found in the 'Popup Code' tab.

-In the example above the unique code onClick="DontShowWin_myid()" tells the popup NOT to show when the given link is clicked.
-You will find this unique code piece for the current popup in the Popup Trigger Codes section found in the Popup Code tab.
-There you may copy the code by clicking on the "Select & Copy" button next to the code field.
-You may put this code piece on any HTML element that would navigate to another web page (or would close the browser window).
+In the example above the unique command based on the Popup ID "myid" onClick="DontShowWin_myid()" tells this specific popup NOT to show when the given link was clicked.
+You will find this unique code piece for the current popup, along with other codes, in the 'Popup Triggering Codes' section found in the 'Popup Code' tab.
+There you may copy any of the available codes by clicking on the 'Select & Copy' button next to each code field.
+You may put the above code piece on any HTML element that would navigate to another web page (or would close the browser window).
 See the following example for a button HTML element:

 Submit button: